filberthiu/Excel_Project-Data_Analytics/Project_1-Dashboard/README.md

 This data jobs salary dashboard was created to help job seekers investigate salaries for their desired jobs and ensure they are being adequately compensated.

-This sample data contains detailed information on job titles, salaries, locations, and essential skills that are presented here.
+This sample data contains detailed information on job titles, salaries, locations, and essential programming skills that are presented here.

 ### Dashboard File
-My final dashboard is in [1_Salary_Dashboard.xlsx](1_Salary_Dashboard.xlsx).
+My final dashboard is in [Project - Salary Dashboard.xlsx](Project - Salary Dashboard.xlsx).

 ### Excel Skills Used